John Banzhaf

-John Francis Banzhaf III (/ˈbænz.hɑːf/; born July 2, 1940) is an American public interest lawyer, legal activist and law professor at George Washington University Law School.
+John Francis Banzhaf III (/ˈbænz.hɑːf/; born July 2, 1940) is an American public interest lawyer, legal activist, and law professor at the George Washington University Law School.
 He is the founder of an antismoking advocacy group, Action on Smoking and Health.
 He is noted for his advocacy and use of lawsuits as a method to promote what he believes is the public interest.

 Life and education

 Banzhaf was born July 2, 1940, in New York City.
-He graduated at the age of 15 from Manhattan's Stuyvesant High School, one of the three academically elite high-schools of the NYC Public School System.
+He graduated at the age of 15 from Manhattan's Stuyvesant High School, one of the three academically elite high schools of the New York City Public School System.
 He went on to graduate from the Massachusetts Institute of Technology with a Bachelor of Science in Electrical Engineering and from Columbia Law School with a Juris Doctor.